 When we gather this data, it guides us better on how well the machine works.
 This is the true power of cross-channel data.

-Cross-channel data holds several revelations such as, correlations, impact of marketing mix and information of behavioral clusters.
-All of this information lets you understand your customer better, allocate resources efficiently and improve your overall marketing performance
+Cross-channel data holds several revelations such as correlations, the impact of marketing mix and information of behavioral clusters.
+All of this information lets you understand your customer better, allocate resources efficiently and improve your overall marketing performance.

 At Glance, we truly believe in the power of cross-channel insights.
-Cross-channel by itself is not the answer to all your marketing questions, it forms a significant part of that answer.
-So if you’re looking for intelligence then don’t forget the story of stone soup and share your efforts to find cross-channel insights in your marketing organization through our intelligent email automation software.
+Cross-channel, alone, is not the answer to all your marketing questions, but it forms a significant part of that answer.
+So if you’re looking for intelligence, then don’t forget the story of stone soup and share your efforts to find cross-channel insights in your marketing organization through our intelligent email automation software.